Edogawa, Tokyo

 Edogawa (江戸川区, Edogawa-ku) is a special ward in the Tokyo Metropolis in Japan.
 It takes its name from the Edo River that runs from north to south along the eastern edge of the ward.
 In English, it uses the name Edogawa City.

 The easternmost of the wards, it shares boundaries with the cities of Urayasu and Ichikawa in Chiba Prefecture (to the east) and with the wards of Katsushika (to the north), Sumida and Kōtō (to the west).
 It meets the city of Matsudo in Chiba at a point.

 Edogawa has a sister-city relationship with Gosford, New South Wales, Australia.
 Domestically, it has friendship ties with the cities of Azumino in Nagano Prefecture and Tsuruoka in Yamagata Prefecture.

 As of January 1, 2020, the ward has an estimated population of 695,797, and a population density of 13,925 persons per km^{2}.
-The total area is 49.90 km^{2}.
+The total area is 49.09 km^{2}.

 History

-The ward was founded in 1937 with the merger of seven towns and villages in Minami-Katsushika District: the towns of Koiwa and Komatsugawa, and the villages of Kasai, Matsue, Mizue, Shinozaki and Shikamoto.
+The ward was founded in 1932 with the merger of seven towns and villages in Minami-Katsushika District: the towns of Koiwa and Komatsugawa, and the villages of Kasai, Matsue, Mizue, Shinozaki and Shikamoto.
+At the time, the population was approximately 100,000 people.

+In March 1945, over 10,000 homes were destroyed in the Komatsugawa district during the Bombing of Tokyo, including the ward office.

+70% of Edogawa is below sea level and the area frequently experiences flooding.
+Typhoon Kathleen flooded 20,000 homes in the area in September 1947, and Typhoon Kitty and Typhoon Kanogawa have also caused significant damage.